The Aftermarket is e-Commerce

 You have probably heard of AI.
 Machine learning (ML) is a branch of artificial intelligence (AI) focused on using algorithms to make predictions and recommendations based on a dataset.
 In e-commerce, the data set is user behavior as signals for making recommendations.
 This ML powered recommendation capability lets you improve the customer experience and increase revenue at the same time.

 Machine Learning powered recommendations have penetrated mainstream online retailers adjusting visitor expectations.
-Website visitors expect personalized recommendations and offers from the sites they visit.
+Website visitors expect personalized recommendations and specific offers from the sites they visit and shop at.

 Do I need Machine Learning (ML) for aftermarket auto parts?